 - Use the Poster Image Block's title or subtitle to add text.

-- Style the Image Block in the Style Editor and add other blocks to resize it.
+- Style the Image Block and add other blocks to resize it.

 Using a video URL instead of a .gif